thorian93/ansible-playbooks/README.md

 ## Disclaimer

-This role is provided AS IS and I can and will not guarantee that the role works as intended, nor can I be accountable for any damage or misconfiguration done by this role.
-Study the role thoroughly before using it.
+These playbooks are provided AS IS and I can and will not guarantee that they work as intended, nor can I be accountable for any damage or misconfiguration done by them.
+Study the playbooks thoroughly before using them.

 ## License